LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

+The presented results and conclusion therefrom highlight some more general implications in the context of practical Earth observation.

-Finally, we show that several configurations of our framework outperform established third-party products, namely ESA-WC and ESRI-LC, in terms of accuracy.
-In this context, our accuracy metrics broadly agree with those determined in other studies who compare established products with LUCAS data \cite{venter2022global,xu2024comparative}.
+Most importantly, we show that several configurations of our framework outperform established third-party products, namely ESA-WC and ESRI-LC, in terms of accuracy in Section \ref{sec:comparison_to_third-party_land_cover_products}.
+In this context, our results in terms of accuracy broadly agree with those determined in other studies who compare established products with LUCAS data \citep{gao2020consistency,venter2022global,xu2024comparative}.
 The small differences can be explained by the fact that we only consider a subset of all LUCAS data, i.e., the test set, for our evaluation.

-In terms of input data, ESA-WC is produced by by a pixel-wise random forest trained on multi-temporal image data, while ESRI-LC is generated by a CNN trained on millions of pixels of manually annotated data.
-The proposed LC-SLab framework on the other hand uses only annually aggregated satellite image composites as inputs and is trained on significantly fewer samples.
-Thus, our results demonstrate that land cover classification based on sparse labels using object-based deep learning approaches is a scalable alternative to the expensive practice of manual annotation without having to sacrifice accuracy.
+Our results therefore demonstrate that land cover classification based on sparse in-situ labels using object-based deep learning approaches is a scalable alternative to the expensive practice of manual annotation without having to sacrifice accuracy.

+Secondly, we point out that our combined results suggest that model inductive biases are a more important consideration than model complexity in the context of sparse labels.
+This leads us to the conclusion that the setting is constrained by data more than by parametrization.
+In general, smaller dataset sizes should be dealt with by heavier inductive biases, e.g. input-level object aggregation or pre-training on existing land cover maps, whereas the more flexible semantic segmentation models have the advantage in settings where training data is more abundant.